MCL Tear Collinsville, IL

 Diagnosing an MCL Tear in Collinsville, IL

-Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to confirm the extent of the injury.
-At Axes Physical Therapy, we have free injury evaluations in Collinsville, IL.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to verify the injury’s severity.
+At Axes Physical Therapy, we provide complimentary injury screenings in Collinsville, IL.
 With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Collinsville, IL for MCL Tears